 Intended learning outcomes

-Students who complete this subject will:
+Students who complete this subject should be able to:

-- Articulate the challenges relating to the digital preservation of culture.
+- Articulate the challenges relating to the digital preservation of culture

-- Grasp the historical, social and technical forces shaping conservation practices.
+- Grasp the historical, social and technical forces shaping conservation practices

-- Debate the role of conservation in diverse digital domains.
+- Debate the role of conservation in diverse digital domains

-- Strategically think about the uses of new technological arrangements in everyday conservation practice.
+- Strategically think about the uses of new technological arrangements in everyday conservation practice

-- Theorise digital heritage practices in a range of economic, social and cultural settings.
+- Theorise digital heritage practices in a range of economic, social and cultural settings

-- Be able to consult with key stakeholders and partner institutions on the challenges of developing and maintaining digital archives, records and collections.
+- Be able to consult with key stakeholders and partner institutions on the challenges of developing and maintaining digital archives, records and collections

 - Gain a critical perspective on emerging conservation practices now and into the future.